Prevention is the Key!

 Tip for Having a Good Day Outdoors

-Don't ruin a good day of fishing by coming home with ticks, especially if they are about the size of the fish you caught!
+Don't ruin a good day of fishing by coming home with ticks, especially if the ticks are about the same size as the fish you caught! ~smile~

-Big trip or little- water way or woods- always be prepared for bad weather and ticks!
+Big trip or little- water way or thru the woods- always be prepared for bad weather and ticks!